Sell USDINR; target of 70.75 - 70.65: ICICI Direct

 Benchmark yield

-Domestic benchmark 10-year yields ended higher at 6.52% in the previous session.
-Investors are likely to track the government’s spending data amid a reduction in corporate tax levels • The US 10-year benchmark ended higher at 1.80% in the previous session.
-Overall positive sentiment and declining uncertainty over Brexit is supporting risk sentiment.
+Domestic benchmark 10-year yields ended lower at 6.50% in the previous session.
+Investors are likely to track the government’s spending data amid signals that it may fail to meet its revenue target • The US 10-year benchmark ended higher at 1.84% in the previous session.
+Likeliness of US-China phase one of trade deal as well as a delayed Brexit are providing tailwinds to yields.

 Currency futures on NSE

-The dollar-rupee October contract on the NSE was at 71.21 in the previous session.
-Open interest declined 7.35% in the previous session • We expect the US$INR to meet supply pressure at higher levels.
+The dollar-rupee November contract on the NSE was at 71.08 in the previous session.
+Open interest increased 21.97% in the previous session • We expect the US$INR to meet supply pressure at higher levels.
 Utilise upsides in the pair to initiate short positions.

 Intra-day strategy